mystsoftware/myst-help-center/platform-configuration/OWSM-Policies.md

   ![](img/owsm-pom-file.JPG)

-- <directory> - Mention the location where your code is being put.
+- *directory* - Mention the location where your code is being put.

-- <extrac-files> - Mention the files with a comma(,) if more than one., and with '*', if you want to extract all the files.
+- *extract-files* - Mention the files with a comma(,) if more than one., and with '*', if you want to extract all the files.

 - Configure and Build the Jenkins job, to push the WSM package into the Atrifactory.